kaizerr24/stock_analysis/README.md

 **Prerequisites**

-For the program to work, you need to run it with Python3.
+For the program to work, you need to run it with Python3 (for example with PyCharm).
 The following libraries need to be installed in order for the code to work:
 Pandas, Datetime, Mathplotlib, Tkinder, Webbrowser, Random